On this page

 The exporter shall provide the Inspector with a copy or copies of any and all import licences and/or permits required to import live aquatic animal species, except Pacific Oyster (Crassostrea gigas), into Vietnam prior to CFIA's issuance of the certificate, and provide supporting documentation such as an affidavit indicating that the exporter believes the provided import license and/or permit is valid.

-- for fish and seafood products exported to Vietnam for further processing and subsequent export to a third country
+- For fish and seafood products exported to Vietnam for further processing and subsequent export to a third country

 - subsequent export to non-EU countries